Commissioning a Composition

 A good “rule of thumb” is to allow 18–24 months from the signing of an agreement until the work has been completed and is ready to be given to the musicians to prepare for performance.
 A smaller scale work might be written in a few months.

-An organization called Meet the Composer sets the industry’s guidelines for commissioning new music.
-They have created a PDF that answers many questions about commissioning as well as providing commissioning rates.
+Meet the Composer has created a PDF that answers many questions about commissioning as well as providing industry guidelines for commissioning rates.
 Below is my current rate schedule based on the information in the above PDF.
-All fees are negotiable and include engraving, copying, and delivery fees.
+All fees include engraving, copying, and delivery fees.

 I. Chamber Ensembles Fee per minute